 Travelling through Italy is both familiar and foreign.
 Our kids, ages 5 and 8, speak the language fluently.
 But they have to follow their inter-racial, tongue-tied parents around.
 When we can’t communicate or get lost, they’re sent to ask questions and directions.
 It works out pretty nicely!
 Folks are usually confused, amused, and then surprised when they hear the kids.

-We didn’t stay long in Pisa.
-It seemed a hot mess of tourist crowds.
-Besides, the Tuscan coast was calling!
-We left the big tourist trap and instead headed for the Saturnia Hot Springs.
+We didn’t stay long in Pisa, because the Tuscan coast was calling!
+We left hours later and headed for the Saturnia Hot Springs.
 They are refreshing thermal baths, cascading from dozens of waterfalls.
 The best part?
 Entrance is free to the public.
 It was a highlight of the trip for our little ones, and one of the best days in this region.